-Default BP is an example of a complex business process that encompasses the functional areas isolated in the step-numbered business processes (see Table 27 on page 363).
-It combines a large number of different tasks into single business process.
-Contrast this with the "Step-Numbered Business Processes" on page 363 where the tasks are divided into smaller business processes connected via queues (see page 197).
+Default BP is an example of a complex business process that encompasses the functional areas that are isolated in the step-numbered business processes (see Table 30 on page 381).
+It combines a large number of different tasks into a single business process.
+Contrast this with the "Step-Numbered Business Processes" on page 381 in which the tasks are divided into smaller business processes that are connected via queues (see page 197).

-Figure 319 shows a high level view of the start of Default BP.
+Figure 332 shows a high-level view of the start of Default BP.

-Figure 319: Default BP
+Figure 332: Default BP